Many of us dream of going on an Australian road trip, be it an epic journey around our great continent or simply a weekend away to the coast.

-You’ll also need to be on the lookout for wildlife on the road, particularly at dawn, dusk or nighttime, when animals such as koalas and kangaroos tend to cross.
+You’ll also need to be on the lookout for wildlife on the road, particularly at dawn, dusk or nighttime.
+Animals such as koalas and kangaroos tend to cross at these times.

 Many locals drive with their headlights on in remote areas, even during the day.